-SOCI 205.
+- SOCI 205.
 Social Psychology (3 hrs) An analysis of various current theories, topics, and research methodologies in social psychology.
 Some of the topics covered include social perception, impression formation, attraction, prosocial and anti-social interpersonal behavior, attitudes, prejudice and discrimination, social roles, group influence on behavior, group dynamics, leadership and social ecology.
 Cross-listed with PSYC 130.
-Prerequisite: PSYC 010 or permission of instructor.
+Prerequisite: PSYC 010 or permission of instructor. - SOCI 208.

-SOCI 208.
 Sociology of the Mass Media (3 hrs) The process, structure, content and effects of mass communication will be studied.
-Contemporary issues surrounding mass communication will be considered as well as the relationship between mass media organizations and other social institutions.

-SOCI 210.
-Sociology Research Methods (3 hrs) Methodological and theoretical approaches in the analysis of social phenomena, including theory building.
-Prerequisites: SOCI 100 or CRST 100 or permission of department chair.
-Required of all sociology majors.

-SOCI 215.
-Social Statistics (3 hrs) The principles and methods for collecting and analyzing social data.
-Emphasis on tests of hypotheses; parametric and non-parametric techniques; multivariate analysis; data transformation and manipulation.
-Use of examples from sociology.
-Prerequisite: a college level math course.

-SOCI 216.
-Qualitative Methods (3 hrs) This course examines qualitative methods in sociology, such as interviewing, content analysis, ethnography, and historical analysis.
-Emphasis will include reviewing data collection and data analysis strategies common in qualitative approaches.
-Prerequisites: SOCI 100 and SOCI 210; or permission of the instructor.

-SOCI 220.
-Social Stratification (3 hrs) Systems of social inequality (stratification) in human societies with emphasis on the nature, causes and consequences of social inequality in American society.
+Contemporary issues surrounding mass communication will be considered as well as the relationship between mass media organizations and other social institutions. - SOCI 220.
+Social Stratification (3 hrs) Systems of social inequality (stratification) in human societies with emphasis on the nature, causes and consequences of social inequality in American society. - SOCI 222.

-SOCI 222.
 Women and Reproduction (3 hrs) This course considers the issue of reproduction in women's lives.
 Using a feminist perspective, which assumes that women have a right to access to the full range of information available on aspects of women's reproductive health, this course examines such issues as body image, sexuality, menstruation, pregnancy, childbirth, and menopause.
 Students will examine social and cultural factors that affect current medical approaches to obstetrical care and other aspects of women's health in the United States.
-(GI)

-SOCI 230.
+(GI) - SOCI 230.
 Sociology of Gender (3 hrs) Causes and consequences of behavioral expectations associated with masculine and feminine gender roles in modern societies.
 Emphasis is given to social learning, role conflict and social movements associated with social inequalities related to sex status.
-(GI)

-SOCI 232.
+(GI) - SOCI 232.
 Marriage and the Family (3 hrs) The institution of marriage and the family in various societies with special emphasis on the contemporary American family.
-(GI)

-SOCI 240.
+(GI) - SOCI 240.
 Globalization and Global Inequities (3 hrs) This course addresses globalization both locally and internationally, exploring issues of global governance, global inequality, low-wage economics and the transnationalization of the globe.
 This course examines power differentials among nations, examining why some countries benefit from globalization while others do not.
 It acknowledges that globalization is more than an economic process and has deep implications for social, cultural and political systems around the world.
-(GA)

-SOCI 252.
-Sociology of Aging (3 hrs) An examination of the major theories of aging, the demography of aging and the influence of longevity on social issues.
+(GA) (IK) - SOCI 252.
+Sociology of Aging (3 hrs) An examination of the major theories of aging, the demography of aging and the influence of longevity on social issues. - SOCI 261.

-SOCI 261.
 Sociology of Sexualities (3 hrs) This course examines sexuality as socially constructed and socially controlled.
 Topics may include methodological and ethical issues in sex research, representations of sex media, sex education programs, sexual violence, sex work, and diverse meanings of sexual bodies and practices.
-(GI)

-SOCI 262.
+(GI) - SOCI 262.
 Sociology of the Body (3 hrs) This course studies the body and embodiment through a sociological lens.
 Students will critically examine how the body affects the social world, and how one's social world affects the body.
-Topics may include gendered embodiment, understanding social stratification on the body, medicalization and pathologization of the body, disabilities studies, and bodily transformations.
+Topics may include gendered embodiment, understanding social stratification on the body, medicalization and pathologization of the body, disabilities studies, and bodily transformations. - SOCI 270.

-SOCI 270.
 Criminology (3 hrs) This course examines crime and deviance from a sociological perspective.
 It looks critically at correlates of crime, the prevalence of crime, and crime control.
 This course provides a greater understanding of theoretical and social explanations of crime, how crime is measured and studied, the social costs of crime, and solutions to the problems of crime.
 Cross-listed with CRST 100.
 (SS)